dawn1157/Customer_Satisfaction-MLOps/README.md

 zenml up ---> use this if you are using MacOS Or Linux or else zenml up --blocking ---> for Windows users, zenml doesn't support windows, so you have to use it blocking mode
 ```
+zenml up ---> use this if you are using MacOS Or Linux or else
+zenml up --blocking ---> for Windows users, zenml doesn't support windows, so you have to use it blocking mode

 If you are running the `run_deployment.py` script, you will also need to install some integrations using ZenML: